"Guarding the Sabbath" Series

 The Sabbath, then, is a rehearsal of something yet to come.
 Arguments from Christian thinkers that the Sabbath was "fulfilled" and its usefulness has been diminished completely miss the mark.
 Such "thinkers" have not understood the Sabbath at all.
 The Sabbath was given to man at Creation (not merely at Mt.
 Sinai) and its meaning and usefulness is manifold, extending well beyond Messiah's walk on earth 2000 years ago.
 When we observe Sabbath, we are not only honoring the Creator by remembering his creative and redemptive acts on our behalf, but we are also proclaiming the future reign of Messiah on the earth.

 The Sabbath is intended to be an appointment to meet with our Creator and to proclaim his greatness.
-The Sabbath is also to proclaim the nature of the Messianic reign - a time of righteousness on the earth and fellowship with the Creator and Redeemer of mankind.
+The Sabbath is also a time to foreshadow the nature of the Messianic reign - a time of righteousness on the earth and fellowship with the Creator and Redeemer of mankind.
 Messiah himself will teach to the nations of the world the Torah which he once gave through Mosheh on Mt.
 Sinai.
 The Torah is the set of Instructions for living righteously before Elohim.
 Thus, this is the way all who dwell on the earth with Messiah will conduct themselves.

 The Sabbath is a delight because we have the privilege of laying aside our everyday toils and labors so that we can give our full attention to our Maker.
 And as we fellowship together on Shabbat, we are rehearsing what it will be like when Messiah comes to dwell among us.